-03 May Sourcing Marketing Services: 3 Reasons SMEs Struggle
+03 May Sourcing Marketing Services: 3 Reasons Medium Sized Enterprises Struggle

-With the hundreds of thousands of marketing service providers available, you’d think that sourcing marketing services would be easy for SMEs.
+With the hundreds of thousands of marketing service providers available, you’d think that sourcing marketing services would be easy for medium sized enterprises.
 But as a general rule it’s not.
 In fact, it’s something that most struggle with.
-In this article, we’ll explore the three main stumbling blocks common to most SMEs and look at what they can do to get around them.
+In this article, we’ll explore the three main stumbling blocks common to most medium sized enterprises and look at what they can do to get around them.

 How do you know what marketing services you need?

-This reason is typical of the smaller SME, where there is either no dedicated in-house marketing function or just a single marketing generalist who (through no fault of their own) lacks the knowledge or experience to define exactly what type of support the business needs in the first place.
+This reason is typical of the smaller medium sized enterprise, where there is either no dedicated in-house marketing function or just a single marketing generalist who (through no fault of their own) lacks the knowledge or experience to define exactly what type of support the business needs in the first place.

 Define how best to reach your customers